May is Mental Health Awareness Month. So reposting “Chatty Cathy” from June 2020.

 Compassionate and kind, direct and honest, some of our words will be uncomfortable, as well.
 Pretending not to notice what worries us – does not help.
 Your knees might be shaking, but that’s okay.
 Tell the truth, so that the one you care about can truly get the help they need.

 So, where do you find that?
-In a pandemic, this might seem darn near impossible.
+In a pandemic, this has become increasingly challenging.
 But critical resources in our community are still available — just delivered differently.

 To get professional assistance from a distance, check out the Alexandria City Community Service Board, the Alexandria Department of Community and Human Services, or the NAMI Covid-19 Resource and Information Guide.
 Also coming soon, sign up for online Mental Health First Aid Training.
 (Yes! that is a real thing.)

-As a mental health evangelist and avid consumer, I cannot begin to tell you how beneficial weekly tele-therapy has been for me these last few months – and will continue to be!
+As a mental health evangelist and avid consumer, I cannot begin to tell you how beneficial therapy has been for me – and will continue to be!

 And if I can be of service to you in any way, I am here for you — by way of a conversation, a book or podcast recommendation, or professional mental health provider referral.
 Please, reach out.
 I am more than happy to help.